yeoldegrove/osism.github.io/docs/guides/deploy-guide/bootstrap.md

      osism apply operator -u osism --conn-pass-file /opt/configuration/secrets/osism_password
      ```

+   * When using the [osism/node-image](https://github.com/osism/node-image) the user is `osism` and the password of this
+     user is `password`.
+If you install Ubuntu manually the user usually is `ubuntu`.
+The password according to what you
+     have set yourself

 2. Network configuration.
 It is recommended to backup the existing network configuration.

    ```